MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 Prioritized Stream:
 : The 32-bit stream identifier for the stream whose priority is being modified.

 Stream Dependency:
-:The 32-bit stream identifier for the stream that
-      this stream depends on.
+: The 32-bit stream identifier for the stream that this stream depends on.

 Weight:
-:An unsigned 8-bit integer representing a priority weight for
-      the stream (see Section 5.3).
+: An unsigned 8-bit integer representing a priority weight for the stream (see Section 5.3).
 Add one to the value to obtain a weight between 1 and 256.

 The PRIORITY frame defines one flag:

 EXCLUSIVE (0x01):
-:Indicates that the stream dependency is
+: Indicates that the stream dependency is
       exclusive (see [RFC7540] Section 5.3).

-If a PRIORITY frame
-is received which attempts to modify a stream which is not a request control scheme, the recipient MUST respond with a connection error (Section 5.4.1) of type PROTOCOL_ERROR.
+If a PRIORITY frame is received which attempts to modify a stream which is not a request control scheme, the recipient MUST respond with a connection error (Section 5.4.1) of type PROTOCOL_ERROR.

 The PRIORITY frame can affect a stream in any state.
 Note that this frame could arrive after processing or frame sending has completed, which would cause it to have no effect on the identified stream.
 For a stream that is in the "half-closed (remote)" or "closed" state, this frame can only affect processing of the identified stream and its dependent streams; it does not affect frame transmission on that stream.

 The PRIORITY frame can create a dependency on a stream in the "idle" or "closed" state.
 This allows for the reprioritization of a group of dependent streams by altering the priority of an unused or closed parent stream.

 A PRIORITY frame with a length other than 9 octets MUST be treated as a connection error of type FRAME_SIZE_ERROR.

 ### SETTINGS